-For the last year I have been working on a research project.
+Five years ago I began working on a research project.
 It began with what I have called Net Prophets.
 The idea was to consolidate lectures that are available for watching on Youtube.
 As these are voices I would consider modern day prophets and as they can be found on the internet. the logical name for it seemed inevitable to a person who loves puns: Net Prophets.
 Now I have begun updating this site.
 For the moment I’m leaving in place the following paragraphs to let you know what side-tracked me!

 But then, like Topsy, my project grew.
 I discovered that there was developing a new approach to the New Testament which centers around the issue of becoming aware of the effect on the early Christians of the Roman Empire.
 The title of one book says it all: “In the Shadow of the Empire”.
 Christians had to negotiate the conflict between the demand for loyalty to the Empire and their mission to follow Jesus and his kingdom.
 I’ve made a bibliography of over 90 books, most written in the 21st century, that focus on this conflict.